Lightning-League/Awesome-Lightning/.github/CONTRIBUTING.md

 A contribution can be one of the following cases:

 1. you have a question;
+1. you want to write content around the Lightning Ecosystem;
+1. you want to do evangelism for Lightning AI;
-2. you think you may have found a bug (including unexpected behavior);
+1. you think you may have found a bug (including unexpected behavior);
-3. you want to make some kind of change to the code base (e.g. to fix a bug, to add a new feature, to update documentation);
+1. you want to make some kind of change to the code base (e.g. to fix a bug, to add a new feature, to update documentation);
-4. you want to make a new release of the code base.
+1. you want to make a new release of the code base.

 If you are new to open source, check out [this blog to get started with your first Open Source contribution](https://devblog.pytorchlightning.ai/quick-contribution-guide-86d977171b3a).